 For example, after you successfully teach students how to write essays, you can follow up with a quick quiz or game.
 If the students complete the quiz correctly, you can reinforce their accomplishments by providing additional feedback.
 You can even offer them other material on how to further excel in that area, for instance, by sharing links to any professional research paper writing service or law essay writing service and their blogs that contain additional information on academic writing.

-Best Practices of Microlearning
+Best Practices for Effective Microlearning

 Benefits of Microlearning